Framework: GHSCI (Lancet 2022), WHO HEAT, DEFRA/EPA

 Ahmedabad

-Transit stop density of 0.3 stops/km², compounded by only 29 km of dedicated cycle infrastructure
+Transit stop density of 0.3 stops/km², compounded by rail transit network at 40 km

 Recommendation